AP-692/The-Maid-of-Kent-Elizabeth-Barton1/README.md

 **Places:** Canterbury, Aldington, Romney Marsh, Ashford
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/1/1c/James_Neagle_-_Elizabeth_Barton%2C_Commonly_called_The_Holy_Maid_of_Kent%2C_Practicing_her_Impositions_-_B2014.26.21_-_Yale_Center_for_British_Art.jpg" attribution="UJames Neagle, CC0, via Wikimedia Commons">

-In the quiet village of Aldington near Ashford Kent, sits an interesting house and one that was on one occasion right in the forefront of English history.[^ref1] The Archiepiscopal estate in Aldington was one of the largest of twenty-five manors that the archbishop held in Kent.
-Cobb Hall was built for the high servant of the Archbishop of Canterbury <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/d/d9/William_Warham.jpg" attribution="After Hans Holbein the Younger, Public domain, via Wikimedia Commons"> Thomas Cobb, he became the steward of the extensive Aldington estates.
+In the quiet village of Aldington near Ashford Kent, sits an interesting house and one that was on one occasion right in the forefront of English history.[^ref1] The Archiepiscopal estate in Aldington was one of the largest of twenty-five manors that the archbishop held in Kent.[^ref2] Cobb Hall was built for the high servant of the Archbishop of Canterbury <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/d/d9/William_Warham.jpg" attribution="After Hans Holbein the Younger, Public domain, via Wikimedia Commons"> Thomas Cobb, he became the steward of the extensive Aldington estates.
 Thomas Cobb came from a good family from the Romney Marsh area and came to Aldington in the reign of Edward IV, where his son Thomas made a name for himself as a high servant to the Archbishop of Canterbury that had Cobbs Hall built for him <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/a/af/Cobbs_Hall_Aldington_Kent_Geograph-2117504-by-David-Anstiss.jpg" attribution="David Anstiss / Cobb's Hall"> .

 ***Bibliography***

 Cheney, Denton A. ‘The Holy Maid of Kent,’ Transaction of the Royal Historical Society, 18 (1904): 107-29.

-[^ref1]: Collins, A. H. (1910).
+[^ref1][^ref2]: Collins, A. H. (1910).
 “The Holy Maid of Kent.”
 The Antiquary, 6, 6, (1910) 213-219.
 Retrieved from https://www.proquest.com/historical-periodicals/holy-maid-kent/docview/6702584/se-2?accountid=9869.

 Elton, G.R.
 “The Law of Treason in the Early Reformation.”
 The Historical Journal 11, no. 2 (1968): 212-22.